The Lost & Found

 Lean but Powerful Marketing: Stretching a minimal paid budget ($400) while letting organic nostalgia content do the heavy lifting in building awareness.

-This approach created a culturally rich and community-first experience that elevated Eastridge beyond a simple retail venue.
+This approach created a culturally rich and community-first experience that elevated Eastridge beyond a simple retail venue and into a premier vintage shopping destination.

 Creating The Brand